-Working as a chef in Alaska has it's pros and cons.
-The con, of course, is the great distance from many suppliers in the Lower 48.
-But the pro—outstanding and fresh local seafood—definitely outweighs distance.
+Working as a chef in Alaska has its pros and cons.
+One con, of course, is the great distance from many suppliers in the Lower 48.
+But the pros of outstanding and local seafood definitely outweigh the distance.
 In Alaska, local is divine.

-"All the fresh seafood here definitely keeps me stimulated," says Chef Wes Choy from Talkeetna Alaskan Lodge.
-He's the executive chef at the Foraker Dining Room and has worked in kitchens across the continent and around the world.
-And although it's practically impossible to ask a chef for his favorite all-time meal, Chef Choy joins the chorus and says if he had to pick a favorite, "of course it would be Alaskan red king crab.
+"All the fresh seafood here definitely keeps me stimulated," says Chef Wes Choy, director of food and beverage for Pursuit’s Alaska Collection.
+Chef Choy has worked in kitchens across the continent and around the world, including at the Foraker Restaurant in Talkeetna Alaskan Lodge.
+And although it's practically impossible to ask a chef for their favorite all-time meal, Chef Choy joins the chorus and says if he had to pick one, "of course it would be Alaskan red king crab.
 There is no substitute to having freshly prepared Alaskan king crab that was caught right off the shores of Alaska."

-The rise of television programs like Deadliest Catch has heightened interest in Alaska king crab, how hard it is to catch and how exclusive it is to actually enjoy it on your plate.
-Chef Choy says it's definitely a popular item on the Foraker menu.
+The rise of television programs like Deadliest Catch has heightened interest in Alaska king crab — shining a spotlight on how hard it is to catch and how exclusive it is to actually enjoy it on your plate.

 But it's about more than pop culture.
 Alaska king crab is an incredibly rewarding choice for its flavor alone.